 Students will focus on and apply mathematical reasoning and solving real life problems as they relate to probability and statistics.
 Topics include fundamental counting principle, combinations and permutations, conditional probability, gaming, insurance, modeling and determining hypotheses.
 Both a graphing calculator and Microsoft Excel will be used.

-REMARKS: GAP 11 students may enroll.
-Texas Instruments Graphing Calculator (TI-84 plus or TI-NSpire) is strongly recommended.
+REMARKS: Texas Instruments Graphing Calculator (TI-84 plus or TI-NSpire) is strongly recommended.
 This course is offered in a blended option.